 CVU, DunT, EGL, EGU, GipP, Glep, Gold, GGr, HNF, HSF, LoM, MonT, MuF, MuM, NIS, OtP, SnM, VAlp, VRiv, VVP, Wim.

 Threlfall (1983) noted a collection of P. curviflora var. divergens from Wickcliffe in south-western Victoria (collected 1903).
-This specimen, at Melbourne Herbarium, has since been redetermined as P. curviflora var. sericea and appears quite typical of that variety.
+This specimen, at Melbourne Herbarium, has since been redetermined as P. curviflora subsp. sericea and appears quite typical of that variety.

 See also note under P. micrantha.

 Threlfall, S. (1983).
 The Genus Pimelea (Thymelaeaceae) in Eastern Mainland Australia, Brunonia 5(2): 113-201.

 |Bioregion||Occurrence status||Establishment means|

 |East Gippsland Uplands||present||native|